elwyn-chow/cybersecurity_project3/Defensive/DefensiveTemplate.md

   sudo apt-get install openssh-server
    ```
   - **Why It Works**: It updates ssh.
 The newer version of ssh does not have this vulnerability.
-- Vulnerability 2: CVE-2017-7679 - In Apache httpd 2.2.x before 2.2.33 and 2.4.x before 2.4.26, mod_mime can read one byte past the end of a buffer when sending a malicious Content-Type response header.
+- Critical Vulnerability 2: CVE-2017-7679 - In Apache httpd 2.2.x before 2.2.33 and 2.4.x before 2.4.26, mod_mime can read one byte past the end of a buffer when sending a malicious Content-Type response header.
   - **Patch**:
   Update apache to the latest version:
   ```